wangtim9/SeniorSeminar-TWang/README.md

 - Generate a schedule for the sessions and speakers,
 - Create lists for each student so they know what sessions to attend, rooms and times.

+2/19/2026: made a successful class for making student objects, still working on making a popularity counter inside of the Sessions class instead of the Counter class by using the student object and for loops and arrays.